basho/erlang_protobuffs/README.markdown

 the pokemon_pb.beam file and expands and alters those forms to create the generated module.

+## Building with Rake
+If in rake is installed run
+  > rake
+To run the tests run
+  > rake test
+QuickCheck must be installed, QuickCheck Mini is free and can be found at http://www.quviq.com/ To make the dockumentation run
+  > rake doc

 ## CREDITS

 Some of the protobuffs.erl module came from code written by Brian Buchanan.